RITA-Ireland Vasculitis RIV Registry and Biobank

 Only a very limited number of people working in the RIV Registry and Biobank centres have access to participants’ data with the personal identifiers (which is necessary in order to allow us to interact with you and add more information about each participant as it becomes available).
 These individuals are subject to strict confidentiality provisions and are required to undertake regular data security training.

-The RIV Registry and Biobank will store participants’ data for as long as it has a legitimate interest in doing so.
+Retention of data The RIV Registry and Biobank will store participants’ data for as long as it has a legitimate interest in doing so.
 The RIV Registry and Biobank project is a long-term study and participants’ data will be kept for the duration of the project.
 However, should a participant wish to leave the RIV Registry and Biobank they can do so at any time.